 Phase 3 – Thawing

-The final phase of treatment and rehab is where movement starts to return to the shoulder.
+The final phase of frozen shoulder rehabilitation is when the movement starts to return to your shoulder.
 This phase is all about getting the shoulder back to normal as quickly as possible by regaining full movement and strength.
 After a few months with little movement, the shoulder will be considerably weakened so strengthening exercises are important.

 Strengthening exercises can progress from isometric or static contractions to exercises using a resistance band, then eventually free weights or weight machines.